sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 ### Overview

 The Carbon AI Chat supports you in creating a custom integration with a service desk or contact center that users can use to communicate with human agents.
-To build an integration, create an object or class that satisfies the Carbon AI Chat ServiceDesk interface.
+To build an integration, create an object or class that satisfies the Carbon AI Chat {@link ServiceDesk} interface.
 Then implement a factory function in the Carbon AI Chat configuration that returns a new instance of your integration when the Carbon AI Chat asks for one.

 For the Carbon AI Chat to integrate with a custom service desk, two basic steps need to happen: